 She has worked in various mental health settings including Assertive Community Treatment as well as inpatient and outpatient.
 Offers: in-office, telehealth and in-community (practice dependent) therapy to adults (age 18 and above)

-Ashia has a Bachelor of the Arts in Sociology and Theater from SUNY Geneseo, a Masters in Social Work from the University of Maryland, completed a Certification in Dialectical Behavioral Therapy (DBT), conducts ASAM assessments, and is trained in Cognitive Behavioral Therapy (CBT), Advanced Motivational Interviewing (MI) and Polyvagal Therapy.
+Ashia has a Bachelor of the Arts in Sociology and Theater from SUNY Geneseo and a Master’s in Social Work from the University of Maryland.
+She is Certified in Dialectical Behavioral Therapy (DBT).
+She also conducts ASAM assessments and is trained in Cognitive Behavioral Therapy (CBT), Advanced Motivational Interviewing (MI), and Internal Family Systems (IFS).